Leonhard Ragaz

-Leonhard Ragaz (1868–1945) was a Swiss Reformed theologian and, with Hermann Kutter, one of the founders of religious socialism in Switzerland.
+Leonhard Ragaz (28 July 1868 – 6 December 1945) was a Swiss Reformed theologian and, with Hermann Kutter, one of the founders of religious socialism in Switzerland.
 He was influenced by Christoph Blumhardt.
 He was married to the feminist and peace activist Clara Ragaz-Nadig.

 Biography

 Born to a farmer family in Tamins, Grisons, on 28 July 1868, Ragaz studied theology in Basel, Jena, and Berlin.
 In 1890, he was elected as minister in Flerden, Heinzenberg.
 In 1893, he moved to Chur, working as a teacher of language and religion, and from 1895 to 1902 as municipal minister.
 In 1902, Ragaz was elected as minister at the Basel Minster.

+Leonhard Ragaz grew up as the son of a small farming family in the municipality of Tamins.
+After studying theology in Basel, Jena and Berlin, he became a pastor in Flerden, Heinzenberg in 1890.
+In Swiss Zofingen Association.
+1892 he took up a position as a language and religion teacher in Chur and was elected parish priest in 1895, and in 1902 he moved to Basel Minster as the second pastor.
+Here his first book was created, the ethical draft: You are said to do!